raphaeldenni/mninst-training-app/README.md

 - `model`: The model to use.
 Can be either `conv` or `dense`.
 Default is `conv`.
 - `epochs`: The number of epochs to train for.
 Default is 20.
-- `dropout`: The dropout rate.
-Default is 0.5.
-- `units`: The number of units in the dense layer.
-Default is 10.
 - `learning rate`: The learning rate.
 Default is 0.0003/0.0005 for convolutional/dense models.

 ### Testing